Catholic Church sexual abuse cases by country: Tanzania

-Fr Kit Cunningham, a prominent United Kingdom member of the Rosminian order, and three other priests, were exposed as paedophiles after Cunningham's death.
+Kit Cunningham, a prominent United Kingdom member of the Rosminian order, and three other priests, were exposed as pedophiles after Cunningham's death.
 While at Soni, Cunningham committed sexual abuse that made the school, according to one pupil, "a loveless, violent and sad hellhole".
 Other pupils recall being photographed naked, hauled out of bed at night to have their genitals fondled, and other sexual abuse.
 Although known about by the Rosminians before Cunningham's death in 2010, the abuse was not reported by the media until 2011.

-Formal action was launched by a group of former pupils who filed a civil suit at the civil court in Leicester, UK on 20 March 2013.
+Formal action was launched by a group of former pupils who filed a civil suit at the civil court in Leicester, on 20 March 2013.